Alexis Ren Falls Out Of Super Small Tank Top

 The model was spotted posing with a white chair.
 She wore a super small tank top, which left her chest exposed.
 Ren also wore her hair down in a side part, as she rocked metallic pink lipstick.
 Her eyelashes were also very noticeable, along with her silver eyeshadow.

-Alexis gave a sultry look in the first photo of the set, as she sat in the chair backwards.
+Alexis gave a sultry look in the first photo of the set, as she sat in the chair backward.
 She placed her elbows on the edge of the chair, as she appeared to be playing with her hair.

-The second photo showed Alexis from a different angle, as she bit down on her lips and look far away.
+The second photo showed Alexis from a different angle, as she bit down on her lips and looked far away.
 Meanwhile, a third photo showed Alexis with her head resting on her right hand.
 She gave a slight pout.
 The angle of the photo also revealed that the model was wearing denim pants.

 Fans flooded the comments section with their compliments.